 Whatever it takes to grab a customer’s attention and get them back to your checkout page to buy.

-8 Abandoned Cart Email Best Practices
+Top 8 Abandoned Cart Email Tips

 So now we have an idea of what causes shoppers to abandon carts, along with strategies to address those problems (like email!).
-Next let’s look at some email best practices to ensure success.
+Next, let’s look at some email best practices to ensure success.

 In order for your campaigns to be effective, there are some important things you need to include in your cart abandonment emails.